HDMI Module for APx B Series Audio Analyzers

-The APx520 with HDMI and Bluetooth, or the APx525 with DSIO, HDMI, and Bluetooth options are the perfect analyzer for testing every input and output on a smartphone or tablet.
-It provides two analog channels, which is all that’s needed for these devices, plus it supports up to eight channels across HDMI.
+The APx555, or the APx525, with DSIO, HDMI, and Bluetooth options are the perfect analyzer for testing every input and output on a smartphone or tablet.
+Each provides two analog channels, which is all that’s needed for these devices, plus they support up to eight channels across HDMI.

 Because Blu-ray and other disc players cannot accept an incoming audio stream, test signals must be played from disc.
 Every APx with the HDMI option includes a Blu-ray Disc with high-resolution versions of a wide selection of audio test signals.

 An EDID is a ROM inside a piece of HDMI sink equipment such as a TV that informs the HDMI source of what audio and video formats the sink supports.
 For audio, that includes the number of channels, types of codecs, and sample rates.

 EDID must be set up correctly or the source may send formats that the sink can’t handle.
 If the sink doesn’t report its capabilities properly, the unit is likely to have interoperability problems.

 APx provides the ability to view and save the E-EDID of a device connected to the instrument’s source connector.
 In addition users can arbitrarily edit the E-EDID that the instrument’s HDMI sink presents to a source device under test.